Go to Cart

 A fresh and lively Tempranillo.

-Artuke make this wine from two separate plots, planted on limestone and clay at around 550 metres altitude.
+Artuke make this wine from five separate plots, planted on limestone and clay at around 550 metres altitude dotted around the town of Abalos, just to the south of their 'Grand Cru' Escolladero site.
 It bursts with freshness and lively acidity, with a core of cool blackberry fruit.
+There's plenty of structure here too, thanks to the proximity of limestone to the top soil in foothills of the Cantabrian mountains which shows the serious, age-worthy Rioja side of Rioja Alavesa, even in the modern-terroist frame.